peterpih/tidydata/CodeBook.md

 The program run_analysis.R takes the above mentioned input files and transforms the data set to produce a 180 x 68 data set of variable means.
 The program is self contained and expects the input data files to be in its working directory.

 The original data set consists of observations of 6 different activities for 30 subjects.
-These are stored in two separate vectors or lists.
-The orignal data set also has 561 different measurements from which we extract 66 variables for mean() and std().
-The subjects and activities are combined with the 66 measures resulting in 68 columns.
-The mean is calculated for each of the 66 variables, by subject (30), by activity (6).
+These are stored in two separate vectors or lists for activities and subjects.
+The orignal data set also has 561 different measurements from which we extract 66 variables which have mean() or std().
+The subjects vector and activities vector are combined with the 66 measures resulting in 68 columns.
+The mean is then calculated for each of the 66 variables, by subject (30), by activity (6), resulting in a 180 x 68 data set.

-The program is broken into various segments instead of separate scripts called by a top level script.
+The program is broken into various segments, instead of separate scripts called by a top level script.
 It is thought this would make it easier to maintain and conveninently makes the program itself, self-contained.

 Step 1.
 Combine the test and train data sets to create a 10299 x 66 dataframe of measurements and two 10299 x 1 vectors for activity and subject